 Methylene tetrahydrofolate dehydrogenase (MTHFD1) encodes an enzyme responsible for folate (also known as vitamin B9) metabolism.
-Choline's function is tightly linked to the metabolism of folate, as both share overlapping roles in the same metabolic pathways.
-Individuals who carry the A allele of the MTHFD1 gene are at higher risk of developing clinical signs of choline deficiency when choline intakes are very low in comparison to those who have the GG genotype.
+Choline's function is tightly linked to the metabolism of folate, as both share overlapping roles in the same metabolic pathways important for embryonic development.
+Individuals who have the AA or AG version of the MTHFD1 gene are at higher risk of developing clinical signs of choline deficiency when choline intakes are low in comparison to those who have the GG genotype.
 In addition, the phosphatidylethanolamine N-methyltransferase (PEMT) gene encodes a protein that allows the liver to produce choline.
 Individuals with the CG or CC variants of the PEMT gene are at a higher risk of experiencing clinical signs of choline deficiency compared to those with the GG variant if choline intake is low.
-Meeting the Adequate Intake (AI) for choline is especially important for individuals with the risk variants of these genes.
+Meeting the Adequate Intake (AI) for choline is especially important for individuals with the risk variants of these genes, especially during pregnancy.